dataforgoodfr/batch7_satellite_ges/README.md

 # batch7_satellite_ges

 * /dataset contains a sample of OCO-2 data and inventory data;
-* /notebooks centralised notebooks make by the team;
+* /notebooks contains the notebooks make by the team;
-* /pipeline contains scripts used to generate the data needed.
+* /pipeline contains the scripts used to generate the data needed.

 # General presentation